CasKei/StudyVault/Term4/Algo/Notes/What is a Binary Seach Tree.md

 ![[Pasted image 20220214193618.png]]

 ## Uses
-Similar to [[Heap]], BSTs can also be used to implement priority queues and sorting algorithms.
+Similar to [[Heap data structure]], BSTs can also be used to implement priority queues and sorting algorithms.

 [[Traversals of a BST]]